 Transport: about a 5-7 minute walk from Dalston Junction Station and a 3 minute walk from Dalston Kingsland Station.
 There is a parking lot at the venue with limited spaces.
 Free after 7pm.

 When: November, 2017

 Time: 7.15pm arrival.
 Dinner served from 7.30pm - 10pm

-We are now offering mailing list subscribers a 10% early bird discount (book by 22/10/17).
+Discounts: We are also offering mailing list subscribers a 10% early bird discount.
 To claim your discount, please subscribe to the mailing list below and e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk to book your tickets.